-A wired connection is usually much faster than the wireless connection.
+A wired connection is usually much faster than a wireless connection.
 Firstly, it doesn’t have to rely on the proximity of the router from the device.
-The Ethernet wire is plugged directly into your FireStick.
+The Ethernet wire is plugged directly into your Amazon FireStick.

 Secondly, there are no obstacles between the router and the device.
-Many electrical, as well as certain mechanical obstacles, tend to weaken the Wi-Fi signal.
+Many electrical and certain mechanical obstacles can weaken the Wi-Fi signal.

-You can control or even fix buffering on FireStick with the wired connection.
-For the wired connectivity on FireStick, you can buy the Amazon Ethernet Adapter for Amazon Fire TV Devices from Amazon.com.
+You can control or even stop buffering on FireStick with a wired connection.
+To use a wired connection on FireStick, you can buy the Amazon Ethernet Adapter for Amazon Fire TV Devices from Amazon.com.

 The internet/LAN wire and the power cable from your FireStick power adapter will go into the Ethernet adapter.
 And then, a single cable from the Ethernet adapter will be plugged into your FireStick.